shulajz/messages-project/README.md

 ### GitHub Actions Configuration

 Whenever you push code or open a pull request, the tests will run automatically.
 Check the **Actions** tab in your GitHub repository to view the results.

----

-## Contributing

-Feel free to fork the repository, open issues, and submit pull requests.

-## License

-This project is licensed under the MIT License.